Abacus/Abacus/readme.md

 #Abacus.js
 Abacus is an Open Source HTML5 Game Framework.
 Abacus is currently in the early pre 0.1 stage of development.
 We have implemented the simplest interface for managing a runloop ```Abacus.timer()```.
-Please see Dependancies, Documentation, Platform goals, Target User, Roadmap, W3C API requests, and Style Guide bellow.
+Please see Dependancies, Documentation, Project goals, Target User, Roadmap, W3C API requests, Style Guide and contributing guide below.

 ##W3 Games Community Group